 37km / 6 - 7 hours

-This walking route runs from Pill in North Somerset to Pultney Bridge in Bath but can be broken down into shorter sections or circular walks.
-Good transport links between Bristol and Bath mean that you can enjoy parts of this trail and travel home easily.
-This walk follows the river through Bristol, Hanham, and Keynsham, and takes walkers through the peaceful Avon Valley Woodland and the rolling Cotswold Hills above Bath.
+Arguably the best-known, medium-length walk near Bristol this route runs from Pill in North Somerset to Pultney Bridge in Bath.
+It can also be broken down into shorter sections or circular walks, if you don't want to commit a full day to it—good transport links between Bristol and Bath mean that you can enjoy parts of this trail and travel home easily.
+The walk follows the river through Bristol, Hanham, and Keynsham, and takes walkers through the peaceful Avon Valley Woodland and the rolling Cotswold Hills above Bath.